Andrios17/t1a2Portfolio/README.md

 ### General Navigation around the portfolio

 As seen in the above sightmap of the portfolio, the portfolios navigation is quite simple, with all pages linkning together and key pieces of information only being mere clicks away for any users.
-In the main navigation bar (which is constantly fixed on the page and follows the user throughout their experience by implementing ```display: sticky;```) the key pages which of are particular interest to any perspective employers are located.
+In the main navigation bar (which is constantly fixed on the page and follows the user throughout their experience by implementing ```display: sticky;```) the key pages which of are particular interest to any perspective employers are located here.
 These pages include the home page, about me page, projects page and blog posts page.
 This is done in an effort to make navigation around the portfolio simple and time efficient, minimising the number of inputs users need to complete to find what they are interested in.

 ![Image of nav bar within the portfolio](images/generalNavigation.png)

 ### Navigation around the blog posts pages

 Following on from this, there are five child pages of the blog post page which each display a blog sample required by the assessment criteria.

 On top of the previous mentioned main navigation bar throughout the portfolio, a similar bar will display when the user is within one of these blog sample pages.
 Again, this was completed with ease of user experience in mind to again mitigate the number of inputs required by the user to make their way around the portfolio.

-The names of the blog sample pages were opted to fill out this navigation bar as, in my mind, the titles of these interesting were more likely to draw in perspective readers as opposed to solely using date stamps.
+The names of the blog sample pages were opted to fill out this navigation bar as, in my mind, the titles of these blog posts were interesting and were more likely to draw in perspective readers as opposed to solely using date stamps.

-However, unlike the main navigation bar, I opted to remove this navigation bar for mobile users as it seemed to both takeway from precious screen realestate and it was extremely awkward to inplement.
+However, unlike the main navigation bar, I opted to remove this navigation bar for mobile users as it seemed to both takeway from precious screen real estate and it was extremely awkward to inplement.

 ![Image of blog post navigation bar](images/blogPostsNav.png)